Responding to a Changing Culture

 Read the Summary (Reading time: 0.2 minutes)

-For a very long time, we’ve believed America is a Christian nation; that many of the founding fathers were Christians, that Judeo-Christian principles were the basis of our founding documents, that Christianity was widely respected, that everyone celebrated Christian holidays, that church attendance was part of our culture, that God blessed us by making America one of the greatest nations ever.
+For a long time, we’ve believed America is a Christian nation; that many of the founding fathers were Christians, and Judeo-Christian principles were the basis of our founding documents.
+Christianity was respected, everyone celebrated Christian holidays, and church attendance was part of our culture.

-Whether it was a matter of over-confidence, self-centeredness or simply not paying attention, we allowed our relationship with God to become a formality — a routine — and we lost sight of our purpose.
+However, we allowed our relationship with God to become a formality — a routine — and we lost sight of our purpose.
 We focused on saving sinners rather than making disciples.
-We expected the pastoral staff to study the Bible for us and tell us what it means.
-We relied on others to be salt and light in our communities, to spread the gospel and do our work.
+We expected pastoral staff to study the Bible for us and tell us what it means.
+We expected others to be salt and light, spread the gospel, and do our work.

-Now many of us are startled by the radical changes occurring in our culture and it’s important for us to respond appropriately.
-Many of the changes are merely symptoms and we would be wise to focus on the root causes, which ultimately are spiritual in origin.
-For many of us, the natural tendency is to long for the past and try to recapture it, but America of the 21st century is no longer relevant, not just gone.
+Now we’re disturbed by the radical changes occurring in our culture and it’s important for us to respond properly.
+We’d be wise to view those changes as mere symptoms and focus instead on the root causes, which ultimately are spiritual in origin.
+Many of us long for the past and try to recapture it, but America of the 20th century is no longer relevant, not just gone.
 Change is a fact of life; in fact, God embraces change and even identifies our transformation into his image as one of the highest priorities in the New Testament.

-As American citizens, we must acknowledge the changes occurring in our culture and oppose those that are evil or destructive and embrace those that are good and constructive.
+As American citizens, we must recognize the changes occurring in our culture, oppose those which are evil or destructive and embrace the righteous and beneficial ones.

 Many of us are distressed by changes we see happening in our nation.
-The majority of the electorate no longer seems interested in the traditional values of liberty, morality, personal initiative, hard work and free enterprise.
+Most people no longer seem interested in the traditional values of liberty, morality, personal initiative, hard work, and free enterprise.
 Materialism and self-indulgence have replaced disciplined living and generosity, resulting in an entitlement mentality and envy.
 Many have embraced extreme perversions, such as sexual deviancy and slaughtering the unborn, and openly ridicule or malign those who believe differently.
-Nationally, we’ve made government our god and expect our leaders to provide us free services, rescue us when we have problems, give us jobs, supplement our income and protect us from harm.
+Nationally, we’ve made government our god and expect our leaders to provide us free services, rescue us when we have problems, guarantee us jobs, supplement our income, and protect us from harm.

 But we know better.

 We must stand up for biblical values, regardless of the cost, and not be intimidated by bullying tactics or even legal pressure.
-We cannot and will not compromise our convictions.
+We must not compromise our convictions.

 Anticipate God’s will being accomplished.
-It’s important for us to realize that people usually do what they want to do.
-God simply knows ahead of time what choices they’ll make and how they’ll respond to circumstances.
-Add to that God’s absolute authority and his ability to coordinate everything to fulfill his ultimate purpose, and we can see how his will would be accomplished in a sinful world.
+It’s important for us to realize people usually do what they want.
+God simply knows ahead of time what choices we’ll make and how we’ll respond to circumstances.
+Considering his absolute authority and ability to coordinate everything to fulfill his ultimate purpose, and we can see how he would accomplish his will in a sinful world.

-Sure, the circumstances look overwhelming or impossible, but that’s because you’re accustomed to judging everything by your own abilities.
-It’s not up to you to change the world; only Jesus can do that and he will.
-However, he invites you to participate in what he’s doing and watch him accomplish God’s will.
-As you do your part, you enable him to do his.
+Sure, the circumstances look overwhelming or impossible, but that’s because we’re accustomed to judging everything by our own abilities.
+It’s not up to us to change the world; only Jesus can do that and he will.
+However, he invites us to participate in what he’s doing and watch him do God’s will.
+As we each do your part, we enable him to do his.